Unboxed-Software/solana-course/content/mwa-deep-dive.md

 cd wallet
 ```

 Now, let's install our dependancies.
-These are the exact same dependancies from our [Basic Solana Mobile lesson](), with two additions: `@react-native-async-storage/async-storage`, and a polyfill: `fast-text-encoding`.
+These are the exact same dependancies from our [Basic Solana Mobile lesson](./basic-solana-mobile.md), with two additions: `@react-native-async-storage/async-storage`, and a polyfill: `fast-text-encoding`.

 We will be using `async-storage` to store our Keypair so that the wallet will stay persistent through multiple sessions.
-It is important to note `async-storage` is ***NOT*** a safe place to keep your keys, do not use this in production.
+It is important to note `async-storage` is ***NOT*** a safe place to keep your keys, ***DO NOT*** use this in production.
 Instead, take a look at [Android's keystore system.](https://developer.android.com/privacy-and-security/keystore)

 Install the dependancies with:
 ```bash